marian-craciunescu/urlenricher/README.md

 # ROADMAP
-1) Add more tests and Benchmark
+1) Increase Code coverage
 2) Add more connectors.
 3) Add swagger for the REST api description
+4) add golangci.com and codecov.io for CI/CD